 If you want even more tips on how to improve your family history writing, then you need to immerse yourself in these articles

 After you transform facts into sentences, you must add historical context to your writing to add life to your dry details.
-This blog post explains the benefits of adding historical context to your family histories.

 If you have followed all of the above family history writing tips and you want to add more creativity, then watch this video entitled “Adding Drama to Your Family History Writing Projects“